In A Bitterly Divided Nation, Will Robert Mueller's Testimony Change Any Minds?

 Even so, the House chairmen who wrestled for months to harpoon Mueller and reel him up to Capitol Hill got TV soundbites of the former special counsel saying the things they wanted:

--- Trump's actions, for critics, constitute obstruction of justice — and Trump could be susceptible to criminal prosecution when he no longer enjoys the privileges that now protect him as president.
+— Trump's actions, for critics, constitute obstruction of justice, and Trump could be susceptible to criminal prosecution when he no longer enjoys the privileges that now protect him as president.

 Democrats also sought immediately to try to seize the attention on the special counsel investigation to push for new legislation to alter U.S. election law ahead of next year's vote for president.